T0nj3/auction-room/README.md

 ## Improved
 The feed filter buttons were improved to clearly indicate which filter is currently active (All, Active, Ended).
 (T0nj3)

+Added try and catch block to utility functions and listing rendering.
+To ensure that network and server errors are properly caught and logged in the console.
+(Andlie94)

 ## Features

 - **Authentication** – Register and log in with token-based authentication